-New York's Gambit to Foil Trump Pardons
+New York’s Double-Jeopardy Loophole

 “Simply put, a defendant pardoned by the President for a serious federal crime could be freed from all accountability under federal and state criminal law, even though the President has no authority under the U.S. Constitution to pardon state crimes,” Schneiderman wrote.

-It’s not uncommon for the legal system work in the opposite direction, where a federal court picks up where a state court fails—such as in the case of the federal government prosecuting civil-rights violations when state courts acquit defendants for crimes like lynching.
+It’s not uncommon for the legal system to work in the opposite direction, where a federal court picks up where a state court fails—such as in the case of the federal government prosecuting civil-rights violations when state courts acquit defendants for crimes like lynching.
 Schneiderman effectively wants to give states the right to do the same.

 “Over time in American history, at each state when a crisis happens, we learn about our constitutional systems.
 We make important changes when we learn from a constitutional crisis,” Shugerman told me Wednesday.
 “I think this is one of these moments.”